stolostron/rhacm-docs/_pages/wr_linking.md

 ## Types of link referencing

-There are several ways reference links in the ASCII source file (`.adoc`).
+There are several ways to reference links in the ASCII source file (`.adoc`).
 View a list of examples for link referencing:

 * Document/section header, otherwise known as anchors.
 Use these anchors for longer topics or topics with lots of headers (three or more).
 Add them after the short description: